fmarotta/bioinfoconda/README.md

 We probably will need to download additional dependencies such as ncurses and bzip2.
 Always try to install them with conda; install them manually only as a last resort.

+Missing libraries are a very common source of troubles.
+For instance, when compiling a program from within a conda environment it may happen that a library is not found in spite of it being installed.
+If such library is installed in the system (*i.e.* under `/usr`) you may fix the problem by setting an environmental variable specifying where the library is to be found.
+For instance, if you are compiling a rust program and the libz library is not found, but it is installed under `/usr/lib/x86_64/`, then you may set the environmental variable `RUSTFLAGS=-L/usr/lib/x86_64-linux-gnu`.
+If you alter some environmental variable, you should always make the change permanent by editing the .envrc and the dockerfile of your project.

 We are nearly done: we have our source code in local/src/samtools-1.9 and the built program in local/builds/samtools-1.9.
 It is good practice